svenvc/blog/2025-09-03-control-pharo-server.md

 September 3, 2025

-Continuing from the posts of the last two days, I want to describe how I control the Pharo server process on my Linux server.
+Continuing from the posts of the last two days, I want to describe how I control the Pharo server process on my Linux machine.
 Most Linux versions use a framework called [systemd](https://systemd.io) (see also [systemd's Wikipedia entry](https://en.wikipedia.org/wiki/Systemd)) to setup, manage and control so called daemons or server processes.
 We want to integrate with systemd to be a nice Linux server citizen.
-This will help sysadmin recognize us as a something they understand.
+This will help sysadmins recognize us as a something they understand.

 You need two things:
 - a service specification